The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case

 Using exponentiation of the backward error process and a similar analysis, and under the same assumptions, we obtain 'exponential versions' of one-body propagation of chaos.
 This leads to exponential concentration bound, which reads for i.i.d. initial conditions, any $N \geqslant 1$ and any $u \in \R_+$:

 for test functions satisfying $\mathcal N (f) \leqslant 1$.
 In the above $c_0 \leqslant 5$ is explicit and the small constant $c$ only depends on the constants of Assumption~\ref{assu:general}.
-The latter is the main new result of the present paper.
+This concentration estimate is the main new result of the present paper.

-Again, without the assumptions of uniformity considered here, propagation of chaos estimates remain largely an open question.
-Some forthcoming work that will follow the present paper will provide bounds on the bias and the variance in some cases where $V$ and $- \log h $ are unbounded from above and thus uniformity does not hold.
-The so-called \textit{hard obstacle case} when the process $X$ is killed when exiting a regular domain will also be treated as a sequel.